Ludger Kühnhardt: Research priorities and early publications

 As scholar and journalist, Kühnhardt deals in his research and teaching with the history of political ideas and a normatively based democratic theory, with development problems, especially focussing on cultural and religious aspects, issues of international order as well as with fundamental questions of the European Union and comparative global regional integration.
-His aim is to place events and processes in contemporary history in a larger context in order to make them better understandable and to deepen their respective historical and philosophical significance.So far (as of 2024) Kühnhardt has published 44 monographs, more than thousand scholarly articles, essays and journalistic texts as well as 28 books as co-author or co-editor in 25 languages (German, English, French, Italian, Spanish, Dutch, Polish, Japanese, Chinese, Hungarian, Finnish, Russian, Vietnamese, Portuguese, Romanian, Bulgarian, Czech, Turkish, Estonian, Korean, Thai, Bahasa Indonesia, Icelandic, Slovakian, Lithuanian).
+His aim is to place events and processes in contemporary history in a larger context in order to make them better understandable and to deepen their respective historical and philosophical significance.So far (as of 2024) Kühnhardt has published 44 monographs, more than thousand scholarly articles, essays and journalistic texts as well as 28 books as co-author or co-editor in 25 languages (German, English, French, Italian, Spanish, Dutch, Polish, Japanese, Chinese, Hungarian, Finnish, Russian, Vietnamese, Portuguese, Romanian, Bulgarian, Czech, Turkish, Estonian, Korean, Thai, Bahasa Indonesia, Icelandic, Slovak, Lithuanian).
 He has edited 88 volumes in a series of publications by the Center for European Integration Studies.
 Kühnhardt has given public lectures in 102 countries.
 His articles and books were published in 25 languages.

 Already his first published articles and books received attention and criticism.
 His book Christliche Soziallehre konkret.
 Gedanken und Perspektiven (Christian Social Teaching Concrete.
 Thoughts and Perspectives) was published in 1977.
 During his high school days, Kühnhardt was strongly influenced by Oswald von Nell-Breuning, the doyen of Catholic social teaching and social science.
 In 1980, after his first study trips through Africa and Asia, Kühnhardt published Die deutschen Parteien und die Entwicklungspolitik (The German Parties and Development Policy), a critical analysis of German development policies.
 After spending longer periods in two very different villages in India, in 1982 Kühnhardt published a collection of journalistic reports entitled The Land of 500,000 Villages.
 Stories from rural India.
-The Indian journalist M.N.Hebbar spoke of a “small, but readable book” (Culture Talk.
+The Indian journalist M.N.Hebbar spoke of a "small, but readable book" (Culture Talk.
 Journal of the Indo-German Societies, 1982).
-The “Malayalam Literary Survey” judged that the book “provides a vivid picture...Anyone who wants to study the conditions of life prevailing in the villages of India will find this book interesting and instructive” (April/June 1982, p.
+The "Malayalam Literary Survey" judged that the book "provides a vivid picture...Anyone who wants to study the conditions of life prevailing in the villages of India will find this book interesting and instructive" (April/June 1982, p.
 68).
 A year before, in 1981, Kühnhardt had published an essay about the German post-1968 generation, to which he felt he belonged: Kinder des Wohlstands.
 Auf der Suche nach dem verlorenen Sinn (Children of Prosperity.
 In Search of Lost Meaning).